deshazer72/FileUpload/README.md

 ## Acknowledgments

 * steve sanderson for the tips on uploading files and javascript introp
-* For the love of c# and using blazor
+* I love c# and blazor has me exicted about doing all my apps in c#
-* I would of made the UI better added tests to the project. did more testing.
+* I would of made the UI better added tests to the project.
+I should of done more testing